Skip to main content

 Reinforcement learning (RL) is one of three basic machine learning paradigms, alongside supervised learning and unsupervised learning.
 Reinforcement learning is concerned with how software agents ought to take actions in an environment in order to maximize the notion of cumulative reward through the process of trial and error.
 In reinforcement learning an agent starts at an empty state then analyzes the available datasets according to a policy of positive states and negative states.
 Rather than being explicitly taught as in supervised learning the correct set of actions for performing a task, reinforcement learning uses rewards as signals for positive states and punishments as signals for negative states.
 The agent obtains the best path to a desirable reward as a cumulation of positive states and negative states.
 As compared to unsupervised learning, reinforcement learning is different in terms of goals.
 While the goal in unsupervised learning is to find similarities and differences...

-Threat hunting polymorphic malware in Linux with Python
+Threat detection of zero-day attacks in Linux with Python

-You can monitor application behaviors by collecting relevant machine data from your endpoint.
-You can use the machine data to investigate suspicious activity and create your own analysis.
+You can investigate suspicious activity that could be a zero-day attack by collecting relevant machine data from your endpoint.
+You can use the machine data to create your own analysis.
 Before you start your investigation you will need to determine normal activity on your endpoint.
 Normal activity is the scope of functionality of the software on your endpoint during periods of low activity and high activity.
-You will need some kind of software that periodically collects specific machine data from your endpoint like my software developed in Python that's available for free download at https://github.com/davidbrennerjr/server-stats-collector Ingest one or more of the following machine data from Category #1.
-Ingest one or more of the following machine data from Category #2.
-Category #1 General system-wide error messages from /var/log/syslog Auditing logs of application rulesets Auditing logs of security contexts Auditing logs of ...
+You will need some kind of software that periodically collects specific machine data from your endpoint like my software developed in Python that's available for free download at https://github.com/davidbrennerjr/server-stats-collector Ingest one or more of the following machine data: General system-wide error messages from /var/log/syslog Auditing logs of application rulesets Auditing logs of security contexts Auditing logs of login attempts from /var/log/auth.log Auditing logs of user management or group manageme...